Discover History

 Following the Great Sioux War, westward expansion increased, and the grasslands experienced a significant transformation.
 Initially, the grasslands were dominated by native grasses, supporting a diverse wildlife ecosystem.
 However, westward expansion led to agricultural development of the prairies.

 Farmers plowed up large areas of the prairie, replacing the deep-rooted native grasses with shallow-rooted crops like wheat, making the soil more susceptible to wind erosion.
-The drought, combined with the lack of deep-rooted grasses, dried out the topsoil and became powdery, making it easy for the wind to carry away.
+The drought, combined with the lack of deep-rooted grasses, dried out the topsoil, making it powdery and easy for the wind to carry away.

-The erosion resulted in massive dust storms occurred during the period known as the Dust Bowl.
-These storms, often described as black blizzards (Figure 9) covered vast areas of the Great Plains, including North and South Dakota.
-The massive dust storms damaged crops and livestock and ultimately contributed to economic hardship and population decline in the region.
+Erosion led to massive dust storms during the Dust Bowl.
+These storms, often described as black blizzards (Figure 9), covered vast areas of the Great Plains, including North Dakota and South Dakota.
+The massive dust storms damaged crops and livestock, ultimately contributing to economic hardship and population decline in the region.

 The federal government reacquired more than 11 million acres of submarginal land to stabilize the economy and restore devastated lands.
 Eventually, more than five million acres were transferred to the Forest Service.